 If it is your first time to purchase at a bloodstock sale, there are a few key facts to keep in mind before you make a purchase.

-Firstly, apply to ITM for the relevant sales catalogue.
-Details of all lots to be offered are shown in the catalogue that includes information on stabling, pedigree, vendor or consignor and any previous racing history.
+Firstly, view rhe catalogues on the relevant sales company's website.
+Details of all lots to be offered are shown in the catalogue, including information on stabling, pedigree, vendor or consignor and any previous racing history.

 We recommend that you use a professional advisor such as a bloodstock agent or a trainer.